pulp/pulp/docs/sphinx/dev-guide/policies/testing.rst

 To keep the project's continuous integration tests against 2.4 from failing, the server tests are not run in those environments.
 More information on supported versions can be found on our :doc:`compatibility` page.

+This structure is only present in git repositories that have not yet been migrated into a multiple Python package format.
+In the latter case, the division between server and client code is expressed by the packages themselves and thus this construct is unnecessary.

 Coverage